/31. Next Permutation

 Example 2

-Explanation: No greater permutation exists, so return the lowest possible order.
+Explanation: No lexicographically greater permutation exists, so return lowest order.

 Example 3